- Published on

 The Great Displacement

 We need to talk honestly about what is happening to labor in the age of AI.
-We are standing on the edge of a species-level event.
+We are at an inflection point without clear historical precedent — not because the forces of change are new, but because this time the thing being automated is cognition itself.

 Machines capable of performing nearly any cognitive task a human can do–faster, cheaper, and without fatigue–are no longer science fiction.
 The timelines have collapsed.
 The people building these systems are openly telling us to prepare within years, not generations.